changyeli/traitsPredictor/README.md

 - Lee, K., Mahmud, J., Chen, J., Zhou, M., & Nichols, J. (2014, February).
 Who will retweet this?: Automatically identifying and engaging strangers on twitter to spread information.
 In Proceedings of the 19th international conference on Intelligent User Interfaces (pp. 247-256).
 ACM.
 - Yang, H., & Li, Y. (2013).
 Identifying user needs from social media.
 IBM Research Division, San Jose, 11.
 - Gill, A. J., Nowson, S., & Oberlander, J. (2009, May).
 What Are They Blogging About?
 Personality, Topic and Motivation in Blogs.
 In ICWSM.
+- Turney, P. D. (2002, July).
+Thumbs up or thumbs down?: semantic orientation applied to unsupervised classification of reviews.
+In Proceedings of the 40th annual meeting on association for computational linguistics (pp. 417-424).
+Association for Computational Linguistics.
+- Pang, B., Lee, L., & Vaithyanathan, S. (2002, July).
+Thumbs up?: sentiment classification using machine learning techniques.
+In Proceedings of the ACL-02 conference on Empirical methods in natural language processing-Volume 10 (pp. 79-86).
+Association for Computational Linguistics.